 Student Activities at DAC

-The Design Automation Conference (DAC) is the premier event devoted to the design and design automation of electronic chips and systems.
+DAC is recognized as the global event for chips to systems.
 DAC focuses on the latest methodologies and technology advancements in electronic design.
-The 60th DAC will continue to provide a number of opportunities for students and early career professionals to make the connections they need to jumpstart their career in electronic design and automation.
+The 62nd DAC will continue to provide several opportunities for students and early career professionals to make the connections they need to jumpstart their career in electronic design and automation.

 Ph.D Forum at DAC